Infineon/mbed-os-example-emwin-oled/README.md

 2. Decide the emWin display driver to use for the display controller.
 Details of display drivers and supported display controllers can be found in "Chapter 33 Display Drivers" in the emWin User Guide.
 The OLED display has the SSD1306 controller.
 This controller is supported by GUIDRV_SPage driver.

-3. Create a folder emwin_config and copy following files.

-    - Copy LCDConf.c file from the folder middleware-emwin\Sample\LCDConf\GUIDRV_SPage\Generic.
-Rename it to LCDConf.cpp
+3. Create a new folder emwin_config in the Mbed project directory.
+Copy all the files from "emwin/Config/MbedOS/<Driver_Name>" folder to this newly created emwin_config folder.

-    - Copy LCDConf.h file from the folder middleware-emwin\Sample\LCDConf\GUIDRV_SPage

-    - Copy GUI_X_Mbed.cpp from the folder middleware-emwin\Sample\GUI_X folder

-    - Copy GUIConf.c from the folder middleware-emwin\Sample\GUIConf.
-Rename this file to GUIConf.cpp

 4. Write port access functions for I2C.
 For this project, i2c_portapi.cpp and i2c_portapi.h that have been created.  emWin requires functions to write single command byte, write single data byte, write multiple data bytes and read multiple data bytes.